codeurjc-students/2019-ServerlessVsExpress/sections/CostEstimation/README.md

     - Next 450 TB = (450 TB * 1024 GB/TB) * 0.022 USD/GB = 10137.6 USD
     - Next 200 TB = (200 TB * 1024 GB/TB) * 0.021 USD/GB = 4300.8 USD
     - Total costs: 1177.6 + 10137.6 + 4300.8 = **15616 USD/month**

+---

+# Summary/Comparative
+As you can see in the above results, the prices depends on so many factors.
+To choose whether to use one or another, we must first ask ourselves some questions:

+- **¿Do we often need to scale our services?** If the answer is yes, it would be a good idea to use AWS's serverless services.

+- **¿Do we want to avoid surprises in our monthly costs?** As we don't really know how our app could have a small or a big amount of requests/needings, if we choose AWS serverless services, surprises may appear in total costs.
+This makes the **non-serverless option more affordable**.
+It doesn't mean that you can't put some limits to AWS to avoid this kind of things, but it is easy to forget to do it.

+- **¿Is it worth to move to a serverless stack in terms of costs?** I would put here that **developers are also a cost**, and since it is a lot **easier to scale from AWS** (serverless) than from a regular stack, they will do it faster and will have less problems during the process.
+If it's a big app that you estimate **will grow really fast**, go for it!
+They will spend less time and that also saves money!